taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 <h2><a name="chaos_t" href="#chaos_c">Chaos Engineering</a></h2>

 <br>

+> Chaos Engineering that aims to proactively uncover weaknesses and vulnerabilities in complex systems by intentionally injecting controlled and well-defined disruptions into them.
+It involves running experiments on a system to simulate real-world scenarios that may lead to failures or outages.
+The purpose of Chaos Engineering is to improve system resilience, identify potential risks, and ensure that the system can withstand unexpected events.

 - Chaos Engineering: System Resiliency in Practice (2020) by Casey Rosenthal and Nora Jones
 - Security Chaos Engineering: Sustaining Resilience in Software and Systems by Kelly Shortridge, Aaron Rinehart